Body camera video shows a Columbus, Ohio, police officer fatally shooting an unarmed 20-year-old Black man | News Channel 3-12

 Donovan Lewis, 20, died Tuesday after being shot by Columbus Police Officer Ricky Anderson, a 30-year veteran with the Columbus Division of Police assigned to the K9 Unit, according to a police statement.

+The shooting is under investigation by the Ohio Bureau of Criminal Investigation, and Anderson is currently on leave, Columbus Police Chief Elaine Bryant said at a news conference Tuesday.
+CNN has attempted to reach Anderson for comment and also reached out to the Fraternal Order of Police.

-During a news conference Tuesday, Columbus Police Chief Elaine Bryant said the shooting happened around 2 a.m.
-Tuesday at an apartment building where uniformed officers were serving a felony warrant for domestic violence and assault and improper handling of a firearm.
+The shooting happened around 2 a.m.
+Tuesday at an apartment building where uniformed officers were serving a felony warrant for domestic violence and assault and improper handling of a firearm, Bryant said at the news conference.
 Police did not say who the warrant was for.

 “The officers knocked on the door for several minutes … acknowledging themselves as Columbus Police officers,” Bryant said.